The 6 Best Air Purifiers Are Efficient and Discrete

 Best for the Bedroom: Coway Airmega 150

-Best for Pet Owners: IKEA Förnuftig
+Best for Pet Owners: IKEA Fornuftig

-Why we love it: Compared to the other air purifiers on this list, the IKEA Förnuftig is pretty basic, with only a single 3-speed dial control and nothing in the way of app or smart home integration or air-quality monitoring.
+Why we love it: Compared to the other air purifiers on this list, the IKEA Förnuftig is pretty basic, with only a single three-speed dial control and nothing in the way of app or smart home integration or air-quality monitoring.
 But that’s actually one of the reasons it’s a perfect solution for pet owners who want to keep dust, fur, and dander contained without spending a fortune.
-Behind its attractive woven gray grille is a HEPA 12 filter, effective in capturing 99.95 percent of particles 2.5 microns or larger, and also a layer of activated carbon to keep unpleasant odors from spreading throughout the house.
+Behind its attractive woven gray grille is a HEPA 12 filter, effective in capturing 99.95% of particles 2.5 microns or larger, and also a layer of activated carbon to keep unpleasant odors from spreading throughout the house.
 It’s also superlight and comes equipped with a removable handle design that makes it feel like you’re toting around your own air-cleaning briefcase.
 There’s hardware included to mount the Förnuftig either horizontally or vertically onto the wall.

 The best part: Surprisingly affordable, it wouldn’t be unreasonable to buy several Förnuftigs to place strategically around the house, specifically mounted above/near pet beds or litter boxes.